tritonas00/system-tar-and-restore/README.md

 ###NOTES###

-- With GNU Tar 1.27, you can add *--xattrs --acls* (and *--selinux* if available) in backup and restore archiver options.
+- With GNU Tar 1.27, you can add *--xattrs --acls* (and *--selinux* if available) in backup and restore tar options.

 - In case of Fedora *--xattrs --acls --selinux* are added automatically in backup.
 In order to successfully restore the target system (Fedora 19+) using GNU Tar, you need to add _--selinux --acls --xattrs-include='*'_ in restore additional tar options.